Upgrading Managed Servers

 The wizard can operate in manual or automatic mode:

 - In manual mode, you must manually run XenServer installer on each server in turn and follow the on-screen instructions on the serial console of the server.
-Once the upgrade begins, XenCenter prompts you to insert XenServer installation media or specify a PXE boot server for each server that you upgrade.
+When the upgrade begins, XenCenter prompts you to insert XenServer installation media or specify a PXE boot server for each server that you upgrade.

 - In automatic mode, the wizard uses network installation files located on an HTTP, NFS or FTP server to upgrade each server in turn, without requiring you to insert install media, manually reboot, or step through the installer on each server.
 If you choose to perform a rolling pool upgrade in this manner, unpack the XenServer installation media onto your HTTP, NFS or FTP server before starting the upgrade.